-Section 4 updated: 13 December 2021
+Section 4 updated: 4 April 2022

-- 4. Limits on reporting, propaganda and misinformation - 4.1.1 For details on limits on reporting leading up to and following the Taliban takeover of Afghanistan, see section 4.1 of the Country Policy and Information Note on Afghanistan: Fear of the Taliban v1.0. - 4.1.2 In her book, 'Negotiating Survival: Civilian-Insurgent Relations in Afghanistan', published in August 2021 and based on extensive research incountry (including over 400 interviews conducted between July 2017 and February 2019 in fifteen different provinces), Ashley Jackson noted that 'much of what we think we know about the Taliban relies on reportage or indirect research which has often turned out to be either incorrect. misleading or incomplete'1 - 4.1.3 This is preceded by her own conclusions that 'For observers and analysts, the Taliban's use of violence [...] has had a blinding effect' but that this '... is only useful if it is situated in a broader understanding of the political, administrative and ideological aspects of how they exercise power.'2 - She argues that 'One way to understand the Taliban's power is to examine it 4.1.4 from the vantage point of those over whom that power is exercised.
+- 4. Limits on reporting, propaganda and misinformation - 4.1.1 For details on limits on reporting leading up to and following the Taliban takeover of Afghanistan, see section 4.1 of the Country Policy and Information Note on Afghanistan: Fear of the Taliban v1.0. - 4.1.2 In her book, 'Negotiating Survival: Civilian-Insurgent Relations in Afghanistan', published in August 2021 and based on extensive research incountry (including over 400 interviews conducted between July 2017 and February 2019 in 15 different provinces), Ashley Jackson noted that '... much of what we think we know about the Taliban relies on reportage or indirect research which has often turned out to be either incorrect. misleading or incomplete'1 - 4.1.3 This was preceded by her own conclusions that 'For observers and analysts, the Taliban's use of violence... has had a blinding effect,' but that this '... is only useful if it is situated in a broader understanding of the political, administrative and ideological aspects of how they exercise power.'2 - 4.1.4 She argued that, 'One way to understand the Taliban's power is to examine it from the vantage point of those over whom that power is exercised.
 Looking at the Taliban through the eyes of the civilians they live among is the fastest way to shake loose faulty but persistent assumptions.
-Few of the generalisations that proliferate about the Taliban hold up when examined through the lens of civilian experiences'3 - 4.1.5 On 19 September 2021, the Taliban's 'Government Media and Information Centre' (GMIC) announced 11 media regulations or 'journalism rules' for Afghan journalists, various sources reported, including the International
+Few of the generalisations that proliferate about the Taliban hold up when examined through the lens of civilian experiences.'3 - 4.1.5 On 19 September 2021, the Taliban's 'Government Media and Information Centre' (GMIC) announced 11 media regulations or 'journalism rules' for Afghan journalists, various sources reported, including the International

-1 Ashley Jackson, Negotiating Survival: Civilian-Insurgent Relations in AFG... (p213), August 2021
+1 Jackson A, 'Negotiating Survival: Civilian-Insurgent Relations in...' (page 213), August 2021

-2 Ashley Jackson, Negotiating Survival: Civilian-Insurgent Relations in AFG... (p213), August 2021 Ashley Jackson, Negotiating Survival: Civilian-Insurgent Relations in AFG... (p213), August 2021
+2 Jackson A, 'Negotiating Survival: Civilian-Insurgent Relations in...' (page 213), August 2021 Jackson A, 'Negotiating Survival: Civilian-Insurgent Relations in...' (page 213), August 2021